moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 Although Tor is significantly slower than the Clearnet alternative, it is much more private.
 Onion addresses are not publicly available and are extremely difficult to guess.

 To continue with this part of the guide, you need to have Tor installed on the machine that hosts your node.
 Installation depends on your distribution and is not covered in this video.
 If you need help, please consult the [tor website](https://community.torproject.org/onion-services/setup/install/).
-During the installation process you should now have a dedicated service which starts with your machine each time.
+After the installation process you should now have a dedicated service which starts with your machine each time.
+To check if it's running use the command `sudo systemctl status tor@default.service`.

 With Tor installed it's rather simple to set up a hidden service.
 This first thing you need to do is edit the Tor config file, which is typically located in the following directory: `/etc/tor/torrc`.
+If everything is well your status should show that it's active and running.

 Using your favourite editor you need to add a few lines, which will define your new service.
 I'm going to use [vim](https://www.vim.org/) and to enter the editing window I will use the command `sudo vim /etc/tor/torrc`, once that's done I will add the following lines: